trevorforrey/trevorforrey.github.io/_posts/projects/0000-08-08-python-markov-chain.md

 to learn through making something.
 After a lot of reading and watching tutorials this was the outcome.
 Here's an example output from inputting the first chapter of a Harry Potter book.

+> He found what he was looking furiously at Harry, his face like a gigantic beet with a mustache: “MOTORCYCLES DON’T FLY!”
+Dudley came waddling toward them as fast asleep.
+Dudley stood with his nose pressed on, “is that last night Voldemort turned up in Godric’s Hollow.
+He went to find the Potters’ son, Harry.
+But — he couldn’t be able to see anything else to do with living in a dark cupboard, but Harry had no one.
+Everybody knew that Dudley’s birthday, his parents had died of boredom itself — no company except stupid people drumming their fingers on the glass.
+Harry peered at it.
+Boa Constrictor’s tank had vanished.
+The great snake was uncoiling itself rapidly, slithering over bits of wood and stone.
+Dudley and Piers to be spending the day somewhere that wasn’t there — or rather, as though she’d just swallowed a lemon.
+“And come back and fi nd the house.
+When he had been waiting on a cold, hard wall all day,” said Harry, “honestly . . .”
+But Uncle Vernon sugg

 First, the dictionary of prefixes / suffixes is created from the source text.